stacks-network/stacks-core/README.md

 ## Installing Blockstack Core

-There are two parts to Blockstack Core:  a background network daemon that talks with the rest of the network and builds up the local BNS and Gaia routing state (`blockstack-core`), and an API shim that provides a stable, RESTful API that facilitates name and storage routing lookups and registrations (`blockstack api`).
+There are two parts to Blockstack Core:  a background network daemon that talks with the rest of the network and builds up the local BNS and storage routing state (`blockstack-core`), and an API shim that provides a stable, RESTful API that facilitates name and storage routing lookups and registrations (`blockstack api`).
 Both are